 If you have any questions, or if we can be of service in any way, please don’t hesitate to contact us.

 * To ease the burden on large families, we created this special rate for families of Five or more members.
-Register Adults first, then Youth until you total 4 people.
-Register all remaining members over 6 years old under Additional Family Members.
+Register all Adults under Adult first, then any Youth until you total 4 people.
+Register all remaining members 6-15 years old under Additional Youth Family Members.

 - John Smith